Honora Burke: First marriage

-On 9 January 1689 Honora, aged 15, married Patrick Sarsfield, aged about 24, at Portumna Abbey.
+In the winter of 1689/90 Honora, aged 15, married Patrick Sarsfield, aged about 35, at Portumna Abbey.
 The couple went to live in Sarsfield's house at Lucan near Dublin.
 Sarsfield was at that time the eldest living son of a landowner from County Kildare and an experienced soldier, serving in the Irish Army of James II during the Williamite War in Ireland.

 Sarsfield rose rapidly to become one of the leaders of the Jacobite movement in Ireland, noted in particular for the Ballyneety Raid on King William's artillery train shortly before the Siege of Limerick (1690).
 In January 1691 James II ennobled him for this achievement making him the 1st Earl of Lucan.
 She therefore became Countess of Lucan.
 After the surrender of Limerick following a second siege in 1691, Lucan led the defeated Irish Army to France to continue serving the exiled James II, an event known as the Flight of the Wild Geese.

 Honora had probably left for France a year earlier with other Jacobite ladies.
 In France she was admired for her beauty and is said to have introduced "les contredanses anglaises" (English country dance) to the French Court.
 In 1692 her husband participated in a failed plan to invade England.

 In April 1693 Honora and Patrick had one son: